 Global warming has been an important issue for a long time.
 It is clear that unlimited burning of fossil fuels is the cause of this agenda.
 Therefore, in an attempt to address this phenomenon many countries try to reduce the consumption of fossil fuels.
 In other words, polluted industries that use fossil fuels are under the spotlight.
-Despite the above common belief, there is still no consensus about the relationship between policy implications on most energy-intensive industries (i.e. dirty industries) and their comparative advantage (CA).
-In the literature some empirical studies find strong evidence on positive relationship between polluted and energy-intensive industries and their competitiveness while some studies do not find any significant relationship.
-For example, James Tobey (1990) did not find any statistically significant relation between net exports of each country's dirty industries and the level of stringency of a country's environmental policies.
-After a decade, according to European Commission (2014) staff working paper called as "Helping Firms Grow," energy intensity is negatively but insignificantly related to exports.
-On the other hand, Low and Yeats (1992) tested the relationship between pollution-intensive products and revealed comparative advantage (RCA) for 109 countries during the period of 1965-1988.
-They found an increase in RCA of dirty industries in developing countries (in Eastern Europe, Latin America and West Asia) as the pollution haven hypothesis argues.
-Lucas et al. (1992) have found that the poorest but closed developing countries such as Benin, Chad, Eritrea, Ethiopia, Gambia, Malawi, Uganda and Sudan have the highest

-World Journal of Science, Technology and Sustainable Development Vol. 13 No. 3, 2016 pp. 224-233 © Emerald Group Publishing Limited 2042-5945 DOI 10.1108/WJSTSD-02-2016-0016 pollution intensity growth.
-In a similar way Abimanyu (1996) also found dirty industry expansion in developing countries using RCA analysis.
-However, Cole et al. (2004) showed that US (as a developed country) RCA in polluting sectors is neither lower, nor falling more rapidly than in any other manufacturing sector.
+Despite the above common belief, there is still no consensus about the relationship between policy implications on most energy-intensive industries (i.e. dirty industries) and their comparative advantage.
+In the literature some empirical studies find strong evidences on positive relationship between polluted and energy-intensive industries and their competitiveness while some studies do not find any meaningful relationship.
+For example, Tobey (1990) did not find any statistically significant relation between net exports of each country's dirty industries and the level of stringency of a country's environmental policies.
+After a decade, according to European Commission Staff Working Paper (2014) called as 'Helping Firms Grow', energy intensity is negatively but insignificantly related to exports.
+On the other hand, in Low and Yeats (1992) tested the relationship between pollution-intensive products and Revealed Comparative Advantage (RCA) for 109 countries during the period of 1965-1988.
+They found an increase in RCA of dirty industries in developing countries (in Eastern Europe, Latin America and West Asia) as the Pollution Haven Hypothesis (PHH) argues.
+In a similar way, Abimanyu (1996) also found dirty industry expansion in developing countries using RCA analysis.
+However, Cole et al. (2005) showed that US (as a developed country) RCA in polluting sectors is neither lower, nor falling more rapidly than in any other manufacturing sector.
 So they argued that polluting industries have special characteristics such as using specific physical and human capital and these characteristics makes developing countries less attractive as a motive for resettlement.
-Finally, Lehr and Maxwell (2000) pose a question about whether traditional CA may lead to increased global pollution or not.
+Finally, Lehr and Maxwell (2000) pose a question about whether traditional comparative advantage may lead to increased global pollution or not.
 Based on their findings, it is clear that pollution preferences matter in determining the overall impact of trade on pollution.

-Hence the question in this study is whether the competitiveness of the so-called dirty industries of EU's last new members increase or not while their fossil fuel consumption changes.
-Following this brief introduction, we first present the general picture of EU's last new members' (hereafter EU-13) energy and fossil fuel consumption and its share in EU's total consumption.
-This part also provides an overview of the energy intensity of EU-13 which is a measure of the energy efficiency of a country's economy; it means the amount of energy which is needed to produce a unit of GDP[1].
+So in this study the question is whether the competitiveness of the so-called dirty industries of European Union's (EU's) last new members, increase or not while their fossil fuel consumption changes.
+Following this short introduction, first we present the general picture of EU's last new members' (hereafter EU-13) energy and fossil fuel consumption and its share in EU's total consumption.
+This part also provides an overview of the energy intensity of EU-13 which is a measure of the energy efficiency of a country's economy; it means the amount of energy which is needed to produce a unit of GDP1.
 Similarly, in terms of industry, energy intensity of the industry is defined as the energy required to produce a material from its raw form, per unit material produced.
 Although the definitions vary, some industries which have higher energy consumption per unit of output are called as dirty or polluted industries and almost the same industries tend to show up on various lists.
-These industries are: iron and steel, non-ferrous metals, industrial chemicals, pulp and paper, and non-metallic mineral products.
-In the second part of the study we focus on these dirty industries' situation of EU-15 and EU-13 separately and calculate the RCA figures of these industries for just EU-13.
-The last part analyses the relevance of calculated the RCA figures and energy efficiency in dirty industries of the group of EU-13 countries.
+These industries are: Iron and Steel, Non-Ferrous Metals, Industrial Chemicals, Pulp and Paper and Non-Metallic Mineral Products In the second part of the study we are looking at these dirty industries' situation of EU-15 and EU-13 separately and calculate RCA figures of these industries for just EU-13.
+The last part analyses the relevance of calculated RCA figures and energy efficiency in dirty industries of the group of EU-13 countries.